REDIN14/WeMod-Unlocker/README.md

 ## ⚠️ Requirements
 - [Node.js](https://nodejs.org/) (Required for patching logic).
-- WeMod installed on Windows in C drivr.
+- WeMod installed on Windows in C drive.

 ---
 *Disclaimer: This project is for educational purposes.
 Support developers by purchasing Pro if you enjoy the software.*